-Business resilience is the ability of an organization to monitor, respond and learn from a disruptive event.
-An organization with a sound business resilience strategy is one that has a higher likelihood of adapting and even improving through learning after an event, as it will be better able to absorb the shocks without disruption to its operations.
+Business resilience is the ability of an organization to monitor, respond and learn from a disruptive an event.
+An organization with a sound business resilience strategy is one that has a higher likelihood of adapting, and even improving through learning, after an event, as it can absorb the shocks without disruption to its operations.